Topological quantum field theory for dormant opers: Introduction

-The purpose of the present paper is to develop the {\it enumerative geometry of the moduli of dormant $G$-opers} (i.e., $G$-opers with vanishing $p$-curvature) for a semisimple algebraic group $G$ in positive characteristic.
+The purpose of the present paper is to develop the {\it enumerative geometry of the moduli of dormant $G$-opers} (i.e., $G$-opers with vanishing $p$-curvature) for a semisimple algebraic group $G$ in characteristic $p>0$.
 The formulations and background knowledge of dormant $G$-opers used in the present paper under the assumption that $G$ is of adjoint type were discussed in the author's paper ~\cite{Wak5}.
-In the present paper, we generalize the previous work and construct a compact moduli stack admitting a perfect obstruction theory by introducing the notion of a {\it dormant faithful twisted $G$-oper} (or a ``{\it $G$-do'per}\," for short) defined on a stacky log-curve.
-Moreover, by means of the resulting virtual fundamental class (in the cases of some classical types $G$), we obtain a semisimplie $2$d TQFT (= $2$-dimensional topological quantum field theory); it arises from the nature of algebraic geometry in positive characteristic unlike many of the other examples of TQFTs constructed in geometry.
-An explicit description of (the characters of) the corresponding Frobenius algebra allows us to perform a computation for counting problem of $G$-do'pers (i.e., the Verlinde formula for $G$-do'pers).
-The $2$d TQFT gives also an analogue of the Witten-Kontsevich theorem, which describes the intersection numbers of psi classes on the moduli stack of $G$-do'pers.
-At any rate, the results proved in the present paper show that the moduli stack of $G$-do'pers has many features similar to certain spaces dealt with in enumerative geometry related to high energy physics, say, the moduli stack of $r$-spin curves (denoted usually by $\mcB_{g, r} (\mbG_m, \omega_{\mr{log}}^{1/r})$ or $\overline{\mfM}_{g,r}^{1/r}$) and the moduli stack of stable maps into a suitable variety $V$ (denoted by $\overline{\mfM}_{g,r} (V)$).
+In the present paper, we generalize the previous work and construct a compact moduli stack admitting a perfect obstruction theory by introducing the notion of a {\it dormant faithful twisted $G$-oper} (or a ``{\it $G$-do'per}\," for short) defined on a stacky log curve.
+The resulting virtual fundamental class (in the cases of some classical types $G$) induces a semisimple $2$d TQFT (= $2$-dimensional topological quantum field theory), which arises from the nature of algebraic geometry in positive characteristic unlike many of the other examples of TQFTs constructed in geometry.
+This result may be thought of as an improvement of ~\cite[Proposition 7.33]{Wak5}.
+In particular, an explicit description of (the characters of) the corresponding Frobenius algebra allows us to perform a computation for the counting problem of $G$-do'pers, i.e., the Verlinde formula for $G$-do'pers.
+This $2$d TQFT gives also an analogue of the Witten-Kontsevich theorem, describing the intersection numbers of psi classes on the moduli stack of $G$-do'pers.

+Thus, the results proved in the present paper show that the moduli stack of $G$-do'pers has many features similar to certain spaces dealt with in enumerative geometry related to high energy physics, say, the moduli stack of $r$-spin curves (denoted usually by $\mcB_{g, r} (\mbG_m, \omega_{\mr{log}}^{1/r})$ or $\overline{\mfM}_{g,r}^{1/r}$) and the moduli stack of stable maps into a suitable variety $V$ (denoted by $\overline{\mfM}_{g,r} (V)$).
 In the rest of this Introduction, we shall provide more detailed discussions, including the content of the present paper.